Get App

 4. What are the things to avoid on Sankranti?

-There is no such thing to avoid during Makar Sankranti, but you must not eat non-vegetarian food, or even onion or garlic, during the festival.
+There is no such thing to avoid during Makar Sankranti, but you must not eat non-vegetarian food, or even onion or garlic, during this festival.

 The Makar Sankranti festival is about offering prayers and seeking blessings from the Sun God, Lord Surya.
 However, in Punjab, during the Maghi festival, people also offer gratitude to Lord Agni, fire God.